 It was named the best Chinese eatery in the city in Avenue’s Best Restaurants issue in March.

-While Crowston says she can’t quite recall the first time she had her favorite dish there — the taro root pork dumplings — you can bet she’s ordering it any time she stops by.
+While Crowston says she can’t quite recall the first time she had her favourite dish there — the taro root pork dumplings — you can bet she’s ordering it any time she stops by.

 “I love the combination of the crispy fried taro on the outside, the soft unctuous taro on the inside, with the salty richness of the pork filling.
 For me, it is both decadent and the perfect comfort food,” Crowston says.